bastien-muraccioli/teaching-with-vector/README.md

 # teaching-with-vector
-Teacher assistant bot for Anki Vector with personalized et auto-generated dataset from distance learning courses.
+Teacher assistant bot for Anki Vector with personalized and auto-generated dataset from distance learning courses audio files.

 **Developed for** the *Gentiane Venture's laboratory* of *Tokyo University of Agriculture and Technology*
 **Authors :** *Bastien Muraccioli*